VMBlakelock/destination-date-night/README.md

 The site will -

-1. Have three main sections, the first an image with text enticing the user to look further, the second will be a querky narrative explaining the site, the third will house the interactivity.
+1. Have three main sections, the first a hero image with text enticing the user to look further, the second will be a querky narrative explaining the site, the third will house the interactivity.
 2. Explain the websites outcome by instructing how it is to be used.
 3. Based on criteria selected link to Google Maps where markers will pop up based on user selection.
 4. Link to external social media sites.
-5. Will have a contact details - location and email address
+5. Will have a contact details - location and email address of Destination Date Night HQ.

 ## 5 Planes